-So we already know what the VLAN is from this article and also aware VLAN is actually just a layer 2 technology that enables flexibility of partitioning your network.
-With VLAN, you can partition your switch logically using web or command line interface. next question arises, so what Mikrotik routerboard do to support VLAN?
+So we already know what the VLAN is from this article, and also aware VLAN is just a layer-2 technology that enables flexibility of partitioning your network.
+With VLAN, you can partition your switch logically using a web or command-line interface.
+The next question arises, so what Mikrotik Routerboard does to support VLAN?
 Mikrotik roles on VLAN?

-Routerboard as a router to do inter-vlan routing
+Routerboard as a router that does inter-VLAN routing

-In this role routerboard is functioned as a traditional router that forward traffic between network segments. the implementation could be
+In this role, Routerboard is acting as a traditional router that forwards traffic between network segments. the implementation could be

-In this case, you just assign IP address to mikrotik interfaces that connects to networks. make sure there is no overlap on your ip address block, unless you want some traffic to the ip address unreachable.
+In this case, you just assign an IP address to interfaces that connect to networks.
+Make sure there is no overlap on your IP address block, otherwise traffic to a portion of that subnet is unreachable.

 - Based on VLAN interfaces

-Second approach is by using VLAN interface on mikrotik. and because we use virtual VLAN interfaces, we can just use a single physical interface (which is very good).
-The vlan tags on frames can be easily recognised by the router and the switch because they use same protocol. see picture below
+The second approach is done by using VLAN interfaces on MikroTik.
+And because we use virtual VLAN interfaces, we can just use a single physical interface (which is very good, saving physical interface).
+The VLAN tags on frames can be easily recognized by the router and the switch because they use the same protocol. see picture below

 Routerboard as a switch that provides access port and trunk port

-As default configuration, mikrotik routerboard is designed to be a layer-3 device (router) not a layer2 switch.
+As default configuration, Mikrotik is designed to be a layer-3 device (router), not a layer-2 switch.
 However, depends on hardware capability we could configure the routerboard to become a switch that supports VLAN.
 (Mikrotik roles on VLAN)

 - If you use a normal routerboard router.